erSubhashThapa/100daysofcode/r1-log.md

    ```
    ## Model View Controller

-   I started to set up this project with a model view controller design patter.
+   I started to set up this project with a **model view controller** design pattern.

    ## To Do

-   - I think I need to go back to the drawing board, aka my note pad and think through the MVC pattern adn how it will apply to my app.
+   - I think I need to go back to the drawing board, aka my note pad and think through the MVC pattern and how it will apply to my app.

    - I might want to reach out for help and advice on the organization of my `Search` class.